mit1mit1/devopscons22syd/High Detail/Application Innovation at Scale.md

 Culture is to a group as a personality is to an individual.

-It is expressed and witnessed in behavior - you can't have an "open door culture" if the bosses are always in their rooms with the doors closed.
+It is expressed and witnessed in behaviour - you can't have an "open door culture" if the bosses are always in their rooms with the doors closed.

 Ron Westrum's PHD was around this.
-Culture affects information flow (and co-orperation, and novelty of ideas).
+Culture affects information flow (and co-operation, and novelty of ideas).
 These things are good and important.

 Red Hat does a culture assessment too.